Close

 About Rachel

-Rachel Sears is a member of both the Corporate & Tax and Private Wealth, Wills, Trusts & Estates practice groups.
-She concentrates her practice in the areas of estate planning, trust and estate administration, and corporate law.
+Rachel Sears, a member of both the Corporate & Tax and Private Wealth, Wills, Trusts & Estates practice groups, advises businesses and individuals in the areas of corporate law, estate planning, and trust and estate administration.

 Rachel earned her Juris Doctor degree from Nova Southeastern University Shepard Broad College of Law, where she graduated cum laude.
 While at Nova Southeastern University, she was the Executive Editor for the Nova Law Review; a pupil of the Craig S. Barnard American Inn of Court; the Director of Operations for the Real Property, Probate and Trust Law Society; and an active member of the Phi Alpha Delta Law Fraternity.
 Rachel gained valuable experience as a judicial intern for both U.S. Circuit Judges David A. Haimes and Keathan B. Frink at the Seventeenth Judicial Circuit of Florida, as a Research Assistant for a law professor, and as a Summer Associate and Law Clerk at Jones Foster.